instructlab/instructlab/TROUBLESHOOTING.md

 ```
 sudo sysctl iogpu.wired_limit_mb=12288
 ```
-Once done, make sure to reset the limit back to 0, which resets it to default.
+Once done, make sure to reset the limit back to 0, which is the default.

 > **Note:** This value will reset to defaults after machine reboot.